We debunked 15 myths about energy savings to help you through this winter and beyond

 Myth: “When I turn something off, it’s off and not using any electricity.”

 Fact: Not all devices or appliances actually power off when you turn them off.
-If you turn off a device or appliance but keep it plugged in, it may still be using electricity either in a sleep mode or standby mode.
-If you don’t need it to be plugged in, unplug devices to ensure they are off, and not using electricity.
+If you turn off a device or appliance but keep it plugged in, it may be using electricity in sleep mode or standby mode.
+If you don’t need it to be plugged in, unplug devices to ensure they aren’t energy vampires.
+You will little by little reducing energy consumption.

 Myth: “Using space heaters instead of my central heating system will reduce my energy bill.”

 Fact: This is not always true for everyone.
-If a portable heater is powered on for long hours or even all day, it can be more expensive than turning on the central heating in your home.
-However, using a portable heater in one or two rooms of your home for a short period can save money on your electric bill.
+If a portable heater is powered on for long hours it can be more expensive than turning on the central heat.
+However, using a portable heater in one or two rooms of your home for a short period can save you money.
 Remember space heaters can be dangerous – never keep one turned on while you’re sleeping.

 Myth: “Energy efficient light bulbs won’t make a big difference on your electric bill.”